 [Reading time: 33 seconds]

-What has this got to do with cyber security?
+So, what does this got to do with cybersecurity?

 Don’t let a desire to hide this dysfunction stop you from getting outside advice when you need it.

 Otherwise, it won’t just be the dysfunction that could become public.

 * Andrew is far, far, faaaar older than me!